Coventry City 2–2 Bristol City (1977): Pre-match

-Tottenham and Stoke had completed all their league fixtures by the previous Saturday and Monday respectively.
-Tottenham were already confirmed as relegated, while Stoke's goal difference was so inferior to that of Coventry, Bristol City and Sunderland, that pundits regarded their chances of survival as nonexistent.
-West Ham United had also finished all their matches, but were mathematically safe.
+Tottenham, Stoke and West Ham had completed all their league fixtures by the previous Monday.
+Tottenham were already confirmed as relegated, while Stoke's goal difference was so inferior to that of Coventry, Bristol City and Sunderland that their chances of survival were effectively nonexistent.
+West Ham United had finished with two more points, but could not be overtaken by all three teams below them and were thus safe.
 This left Bristol City, Coventry and Sunderland battling to avoid the final relegation position.
 A draw would have been sufficient for Sunderland to achieve safety, by finishing ahead of at least one of the other two clubs.
 Similarly, Bristol City could avoid relegation by drawing the game, as that would guarantee their finishing above Coventry.
 Coventry needed a win to guarantee their safety, but they could also survive by drawing the game if Sunderland were to lose.

 Sunderland's final game of the season was away against Everton, at Goodison Park, and was to be played at the same time as Coventry City's match against Bristol City.

 Approximately 10,000 of the 36,892 supporters were Bristol City fans, many of whom were delayed in traffic as they travelled to Coventry.
 As a result of this, to avoid crowd congestion, the kick-off was put back by five minutes.
 This was to prove very significant as the evening progressed, although club historians are not certain whether it was initiated by Coventry City, by the West Midlands Police or by the referee, Ron Challis.
 Hill later wrote in his autobiography that the decision had been made by the referee, whereas The Guardian's Rob Smyth maintained in a 2012 article that it was "generally perceived that [the delay] was the doing of Hill".